Texas One-Day Fishing License: Cost, Rules & Where to Buy

 Does the One-Day Permit Cover Saltwater Fishing License Requirements?

-Yes — the one-day permit covers saltwater fishing if your state’s saltwater regulations allow single-day licenses; you’ll need to follow specific fishing zones, bag limits, and species rules, so check local agency details before you fish.
+Yes, if you purchase the appropriate saltwater version.
+You’ll still need to follow specific fishing zones, bag limits, and species rules for saltwater.
+Check local agency details before you go.

 Can I Use a One-Day License for Guided Charter Trips?